The Music of the 1980s

 The 1980s opened with a tragic note when John Lennon was shot to death by a fan named Mark Chapman just as the former was coming back into the public eye with a new solo album.
 Lennon’s death triggered a global outpouring of grief.

 The music scene in this decade was pretty much about image — and with the arrival of the Music Television (MTV) in 1981, the images that accompanied the artist mattered much more than ever.
-By 1983 MTV was available on over 2,000 cable channels (from a mere 300 on its maiden launch).
-Another music channel VH1 was launched in 1984 and introduced a more classic rock format.
-Simply put, the predominance of these music videos as around-the-clock marketing tool was effective and influential in bringing several new artists as well as new genres into the mainstream.
-Speaking of genres, the 1980s introduced (or re-introduced) many of them such as the resurgence of heavy metal, the advent of new wave, hip-hop, rap music, hair metal, all of which influenced music in the present.
+By 1983, MTV was available on over 2,000 cable channels (from a mere 300 on its maiden launch).
+Another music channel, VH1, was launched in 1984 and introduced a more classic rock format.
+Simply put, the predominance of these music videos as an around-the-clock marketing tool was effective and influential in bringing several new artists as well as new genres into the mainstream.
+Speaking of genres, the 1980s introduced (or re-introduced) many of them.
+These include the resurgence of heavy metal, the advent of new wave, hip-hop, rap music, hair metal, and more.
+All of these influenced music made in later decades, all the way up to the present.

 Best-selling artists of the 1980s